-1.18 ESG organisation
+1.19 ESG organisation

 In November 2020, the Bank's Management Committee launched the Bank's ESG Programme, in which all ESG-related areas of the Bank, including units concerned by matters of climate change and exposed to environmental risk, actively participated.
-The Programme also had steering and operational committees.
+The Program also had steering and operational committees.
 The ESG Steering Committee reported regularly to the Bank's governing bodies on the Programme's activities and achievements.
-In 2021, a conceptual proposal was prepared for the establishment of the functional units that constitute the Bank's standing ESG organisation, i.e. the ESG Committee, the ESG Sub-Committee and the control function as defined in Point 14 of the MNB Green Recommendation, which was discussed and unanimously approved by both the Management Committee and the Board of Directors.
-With the decision of the Board of Directors on 17 November 2021, the ESG Committee as standing committee and the ESG Sub-Committee were included in the Organisational and Operational Regulations, and the tasks, responsibilities and reporting obligations of the relevant organisational units were defined.
+In 2021 as per the 5/2021 (IV.15.)
+MNB Green Recommendation, a conceptual proposal was prepared for the establishment of the functional units that constitute the Bank's standing ESG organisation, the ESG Committee, the ESG Sub-Committee and the ESG control function, which was discussed and unanimously approved by both the Management Committee and the Board of Directors.
+With the decision of the Board of Directors on 17 November 2021, the ESG Committee and the ESG Sub-Committee were included as standing committees in the Organisational and Operational Regulations, and the tasks - among others, the relevant risk management and control -, responsibilities and reporting obligations of the relevant organisational units were defined.
 The ESG Committee is responsible for defining the ESG strategy, plans and policies of the Bank and the Bank Group.
 The ESG Committee gives its prior opinion on all ESG-related proposals to be submitted to the governing bodies.
 The ESG Sub-Committee is the standing decision-preparation forum of the ESG Committee, and performs coordinating, consulting and implementing duties in the context of its technical support work.
+The ESG control function is intended to ensure compliance, on the one hand, during ex ante and/or ex post controls in accordance with the set of criteria to be established, with regard to the (possible) brown elements of the loan portfolio, and on the other hand, by minimising the reputational risks that may arise in connection with greenwashing.
+The National Bank of Hungary (MNB) found the solution for the ESG organisation adequate.
+Pursuant to MNB's Green Recommendation No. 10/2022 (VIII.2) (which repealed the previous recommendation of the same name), the Bank reviewed the structure, tasks and responsibilities of the organisation.